foonoo/docs/6-Building-Blogs.md

 ```

-With these taxonomies in place, it is now possible to tag each post with these taxonomies in the front matter.
+With these taxonomies placed in the `site.yml`, it is now possible to appropriately categorize each post through front matter entries.
 So, for example, going back to the earlier blog example, we can modify our welcome post to be as follows.

 ```Markdown